Online Map Collections

 The maps date from the late 18th century to the middle of the 20th century, and comprise private surveys, detailed Ordnance Survey maps and a selection of plans showing the Manchester Ship Canal and Docks.

 Maps can be zoomed into street level to examine detail such as building outlines and functions, mill-owners names and the internal layout of public buildings.
-The LUNA map collection can be searched by key place names such as Ancoats, Castlefield, Hulme and Ardwick.

 - William Green.
 A Plan of Manchester and Salford, drawn from an actual survey by William Green, begun in the year 1787 and completed in 1794.